 Blood and urine tests

-Doctors measure the amount of metanephrines in your urine and sometimes your blood.
+Doctors measure the amount of metanephrines in your urine (wee) and sometimes your blood (plasma).
 Metanephrines are the products made by the body when it breaks down the hormones adrenaline and noradrenaline.

-Phaeochromocytomas can make large amounts of these hormones, which means the level of metanephrines in your blood and urine are higher than normal.
-The urine test is usually collected over 24 hours to give a more accurate result.
+Phaeochromocytomas can make large amounts of these hormones.
+This means the level of metanephrines in your blood and urine are higher than normal.
+You collect your urine over 24 hours to give a more accurate result.
 Your doctor will tell you how to do this.